-The plan has been subject to public consultation and independent examination.
+Prior to adoption, the Plan was subject to public consultation, independent examination and local referendum.
 Further details of these stages can be found below.

 92.94% of those voting, voted in favour of the Plan, and there was a turnout of 14.06%.

 A copy of the 'Referendum version' of the plan, which incorporates all of the Examiner’s modifications as agreed through the council’s Decision Statement on Monday 20 June 2022, can be viewed below: